-If you could use a few extra hours for growing your business or to spend with your family, integrating your Customer Relationship Management tool (CRM) and accounting applications is a key step to freeing up some precious time.
-If your CRM and accounting apps can send data back and forth to one another unhindered, manual data entry becomes a thing of the past and that means the hours you used to spend doing it are suddenly open for better things.
+If you could use a few extra hours for growing your business or doing something with your family, integrating your Customer Relationship Management tool (CRM) and accounting applications is a game-changer.
+When your CRM and accounting apps can send data back and forth unhindered, manual data entry becomes a thing of the past.
+The result is more hours in the day for your entire team — augmenting both their work and home lives.

-This is only one of the many advantages of integration for a small business or nonprofit organization that will end up saving you hours and hours.
-So, if you haven’t considered it, here are four reasons you should:
+This is only one of the many advantages of integration for a small business or nonprofit organization that improves productivity.
+Here are four other ways it helps:

 1. Double data entry is time wasted

-CRMs and accounting apps need much of the same information to reach their full potential.
+Accounting apps and the best CRMs for small business, like Keap, need much of the same information to reach their full potential.
 They both need to know the names of your customers, what they purchased and more.
-Entering the same data into two different systems, whether you are manually typing it or downloading CSV files, reformatting them, and uploading them into the other app, is tedious and wastes time.
+Entering the same data into two different systems clearly wastes time, whether you are manually typing it or downloading CSV files, reformatting them and uploading them into multiple apps.

-Small businesses and nonprofits can spend up to 40 hours each month just on exporting invoices and updating revenue.
-If your CRM and accounting are integrated you can use only one app as your hub instead of logging in and out of each application.
+More than 66% of small businesses, medium businesses and nonprofits report that processing invoices take five days time, every month.
+But it doesn’t have to be that way.
+If your accounting and CRM software for small business are integrated, you can use only one app as your hub instead of logging in and out of each application.
 No more exporting and uploading, just enter a new customer in your CRM and a new profile will automatically be created in your accounting app without ever needing to log in.

-Manual data entry is tedious and therefore error prone, especially if you’re entering information twice.
+Manual data entry is tedious and error-prone, especially if you’re entering information twice.
 While it’s easy to accidentally put information in the wrong place or to format something incorrectly, discrepancies between your CRM and accounting will cause huge issues that are difficult to fix.
-In fact, data experts like Thomas Redman, Jack Olson, and Larry English all agree that approximately 15–45 percent of operating expenses of almost all organizations are wasted due to data quality or data duplication issues.
-Another study found that bad or duplicate data could potentially be costing your small business as much as 10–25 percent of your entire revenue.

-If your small business sells merchandise, or uses other apps to run a facet of the business, your vital information may be spread out between three to five different apps like Keap, QuickBooks Online, Shopify, Zendesk, etc. You need all of these apps to share information so your customer information, purchase history, and marketing efforts don't work against one another.
-For example, you don't want to have duplicates of a customer and send them the wrong marketing campaign, or miss vital information while providing customer service because you located the wrong profile.
+If your small business sells merchandise or uses other apps to run a facet of the business, your vital information may be spread out between three to five different apps like Keap, QuickBooks Online, Shopify, Zendesk, etc. You need all of these apps to share information so your customer information, purchase history and marketing efforts don't work against one another.
+For example, you don't want to have duplicates of a customer and send them the wrong marketing campaign, or miss vital information while providing customer service, because you used the wrong profile.

 Integration makes conversations and fluidity between all of your apps easy and automatic.
 They also open up a full 360-degree view of your business that you can access in minutes.
-A small business needs to have purchases in sync with both their CRM and accounting for accurate revenue reports, and integration makes this process painless and automatic.
+A small business needs to have all purchases in sync with its CRM and accounting for accurate revenue reports — and integration makes this process painless and automatic.